bloxstreet/support/frequently-asked-questions/frequently-asked-questions.md

 # Frequently Asked Questions

-Here, you will find frequently asked questions that may help you.
+Here, you will find answers to frequently asked questions that may help you.